mmisw/mmiorr-docs/docs/install/index.md

     $ docker logs -f --tail=100 orr

 Open the ORR in your browser.
-For example, assuming 9090 is the associated host port, you can now open [http://localhost:9090/ont/](http://localhost:9090/ont/).
+For example, with 9090 as the associated host port (value of `ORR_HOST_PORT` in `setenv.sh`), you can now open [http://localhost:9090/ont/](http://localhost:9090/ont/).
-You can login with the username "admin" and the password indicated in `orront.conf`.
+You can login with the username "admin" and the password indicated via the `admin.password` entry in `orront.conf`.

 To stop and restart individual containers: